DanGillette25/class-exercise-2/README.md

   ## Installation

-  e
+  you need npm inquirer

   ## Usage

-  r
+  follow the prompts

   ## License

   ## Contribution

-  t
+  github

   ## Testing

-  y
+  run the app

   ## Questions

-  For questions you may contact i.
+  For questions you may contact dan@dan.com.

-  My GitHub Username is u
+  My GitHub Username is danimal